Learning Collision-free and Torque-limited Robot Trajectories based on Alternative Safe Behaviors: Related work

 \subsection{Safe reinforcement learning}

-The term safe reinforcement learning refers to methods that aim at respecting safety constraints during the learning phase and the deployment process \cite{garcia2015comprehensive}.
-Although reinforcement learning (RL) is widely used in robotics, safe learning is still considered as an outstanding challenge for practical applications \cite{Ibarz_2021}.
+The term safe reinforcement learning refers to methods that aim at respecting safety constraints during the learning phase and the deployment process.
 One important aspect of safe reinforcement learning is the problem of safe exploration.
 In order to find well-performing policies, an RL agent has to explore its environment.
 During this process, dangerous situations have to be avoided.
-An overview of different techniques for safe exploration is given in \cite{garcia2015comprehensive} and \cite{pecka2014safe}.
-To consider safety constraints during learning, the concept of Constrained Markov decision processes (CMDP) \cite{altman1999constrained} was introduced and suitable RL algorithms were developed \cite{achiam2017constrained}.
-In \cite{ray2019benchmarking}, different constrained and unconstrained RL algorithms are benchmarked in various environments.
-It is shown that the use of constrained RL algorithms does not guarantee constraint satisfaction, especially at the beginning of the training process.
-In contrast, our method ensures safety right from the beginning of the training process and even if the environment is modified afterwards.
+To account for safety constraints, the concept of Constrained Markov decision processes (CMDP) was introduced \cite{altman1999constrained}.
+CMDPs can be used to address two different types of constraints: Instantaneous constraints, which must be met at each time step, and cumulative constraints, which require the sum of a constraint penalty over time to be less than a specified threshold.
+In~\cite{liu2021robot}, instantaneous constraints are considered by restricting the exploration of an RL agent on the tangent space of a constraint manifold.
+Cumulative constraints are addressed by algorithms like Constrained Policy Optimization (CPO) \cite{achiam2017constrained}, Interior-point Policy Optimization (IPO) \cite{liu2020ipo} or SAMBA \cite{cowen2020samba}.
+While constrained RL algorithms reduce the likelihood of constraint violations, they typically do not guarantee strict constraint satisfaction, especially at the beginning of the training process where agents behave randomly.
+Constraint satisfaction can be enforced by correcting unsafe actions, for instance with a linearized model trained on past trajectories~\cite{dalal2018safe}, using temporal logic specifications \cite{alshiekh2018safe} or by solving a constrained quadratic problem (QP) \cite{pham2018optlayer}.
+However, action correction mechanisms fail in states in which no safe action exists.
+Such a situation can be avoided by using control barrier functions (CBFs) \cite{ames2014control, wang2017safe, cheng2019end}, controlled invariant sets (CISs) \cite{anevlavis2021controlled, pannocchi2021trust} or by ensuring the existence of a safe backup trajectory at each decision step \cite{rubrecht2012motion, koller2018learning}.